Internal Gear Hub Theory

 High efficiency is important in a bicycle drivetrain.
 Let’s consider the factors affecting efficiency in a simple planetary system.
 We'll use the example of the common Sturmey-Archer 3-speed hub, with 20-tooth sun and planet gears and a 60-tooth ring gear.
 I'll give only that one example here; others may be developed similarly.

 Consider a single turn of the driver (the input from the sprocket), resulting in 1 1/3 turns of the hub shell, in the top gear.
 The driver is connected to the planet cage.
-As the driver makes one turn, each planet gear makes two turns as it circles the stationary sun gear, but only one turn on its axle – because the axle is rotating forward with the planet cage; also, only one turn relative to the sun gear, because it is circling the sun gear in the same direction it is turning.
+As the driver makes one turn, each planet gear makes two turns as it circles the stationary sun gear, but only one turn on its axle – which is rotating forward with the planet cage; also, only one turn relative to the sun gear, because it is circling the sun gear in the same direction it is turning.

 The planet gears advance the 60-tooth ring gear by 20 teeth.